Google UAC: How to Set Up Google App Campaigns

 - Using app conversion tracking and remarketing API or, for your android app, tracking conversion with Google Play.

 Step 2.
-Defining the Goal
+Define the Goal

 Defining your goal is important because it determines the bidding options you should select.
 The App ad will be shown to the people most likely to perform the action that drives your business.
 There are three options: